 We all like the idea of building a large property portfolio in the tens of millions of dollars.
 However, there are a number of factors that will limit how you’re going to be able to achieve those types of lofty goals.

-Here are three factors that you need to take into consideration when planning how you’re going to build your property portfolio.
+Here are three factors, from the best buyers agent in Brisbane, that you need to take into consideration when planning how you’re going to build your property portfolio.

 Without a doubt the most important factor for modern-day property investors is income.
 Without the ability to service a loan you simply can’t move forward with building a property portfolio.